A cover letter and resume are required for full consideration.

 With its eminent scholars and world-renowned library and archives, the Hoover Institution seeks to improve the human condition by advancing ideas that promote economic opportunity and prosperity while securing and safeguarding peace for America and all humanity.

-The Acquisitions and Appraisal Archivist reports to the head of processing and is responsible for performing a wide range of complex duties to ensure the smooth and safe acquisition of a large amount of collections in all curatorial areas.
+The Acquisitions and Appraisal Archivist is responsible for performing a wide range of complex duties to ensure the smooth and safe acquisition of a large amount of collections in all curatorial areas.
 Working closely with the director, curators, processing archivists, and preservation staff at the Hoover Library & Archives, the Acquisitions and Appraisal Archivist oversees all aspects of managing the acquisitions and appraisal of archival materials: maintains contracts and donor case files, coordinates shipping activities, facilitates visits of donors and appraisers, and prioritizes descriptive projects to ensure a smooth acquisitions workflow.
 The successful candidate will have substantive knowledge and experience with archival accessioning, appraisal, and description; project management; and strong communication skills.

 Ensure that contracts, deeds of gifts, and other agreements with donors of collections are executed and filed properly.

 Maintain acquisition case files for potential and pending archival acquisitions, including correspondence, email, and telephone conversation records; update donor database with contact information.

 Liaise with shipping companies, Hoover Facilities, and Hoover Preservation to ensure a smooth flow of incoming collections by setting priorities after consultation with the director and curators.

 Work closely with Hoover Preservation staff regarding quarantine process, conservation issues, and prioritization for format segregation.
 Assist in the preservation assessment of collections and in the selection of materials for conservation treatment.